-You can save a special treat, such as a stuffed Kong toy, to give your dog during your own mealtimes.
+You can save a special toy, such as a stuffed Kong toy, to give your dog during your own mealtimes.
 This will keep the dog occupied with something it enjoys and gives you the opportunity to enjoy your own meal in peace.

-Another option is to feed your dog at the same time you are having yours.
+Another option is to feed your dog at the same time you are having your meal.
 Place the food down for the duration of your meal.
 Ignore the dog if it comes to you and begs.
 When your meal is over, pick up the food bowl whether it has been eaten or not.
 Your dog will quickly learn that it needs to eat its own food at mealtimes if it doesn’t want to go hungry.

 Make Your Dog Work for It

 Many dog trainers recommend training a dog that they must work for any reward, a method often referred to as "nothing in life is free."
 Rewards include food, attention, walks, and anything else your dog enjoys.